What is Blepharospasm?

 • Brueghel’s Syndrome: Presents with blepharospasm and marked spasms in the lower face and neck.

-• Segmental Cranial Dystonia: In addition to the usual spasms of the eyelids and facial muscles it is associated with spasms along distribution of various cranial nerves, most commonly involving the Facial Nerve.
+• Segmental Cranial Dystonia: In addition to the usual spasms of the eyelids and facial muscles it is associated with spasms along distribution of various cranial nerves, most often involving the Facial Nerve.

 • Generalized Dystonia: Presents with spasms across various body parts in addition to blepharospasm and facial spasms.